-The target population for the survey was changed for 2007 to include respondents 16 years of age or older.
-Previously, respondents had to be 18 years of age or older.
+The target population for the 2005 survey was individuals 18 years of age and older.
+This was changed to include respondents 16 years of age or older in the 2007 and 2009 surveys.

 3.0 Objectives

 The objective of this survey is to measure the demand for and the use of the Internet by Canadians.
 This is measured by the intensity of use; the frequency of use and the speed of the Internet connection.